 The Council approved the draft budget and RESOLVED to request a precept from WODC of £17,163 for the financial year from April 2026 to March 2027.

 007/26 A44/B4437 Junction.
 The Chair informed the Council that OCC officers from two teams are now working together on the joint bus improvement and road safety scheme at the A44/B4437 junction.
-This will include OCC funding new bus shelters to serve the S3 route..
+This will include OCC funding new bus shelters to serve the S3 route.

 008/26 The council discussed the possibility of replacing or renovating the noticeboard in the village centre and installing new boards in other locations.
 A new board at the entrance to Jubilee Meadows and one at the entrance to the Playing Fields are to be considered.
 The Clerk to research options and costs.